IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_network_interface.rst

     The ID of the floating IP to attach to this network interface

+  allow_ip_spoofing (False, bool, False)
+    Indicates whether source IP spoofing is allowed on this interface.
+If false, source IP spoofing is prevented on this interface.
+If true, source IP spoofing is allowed on this interface.

   instance (True, str, None)
     (Required for new resource) The unique identifier of the instance.

+  security_groups (False, list, None)
+    None

   id (False, str, None)